micro-os-plus/utils-lists-xpack/README.md

 content of any of their members in the constructors, since this may happen after clients have already registered.

-Additional logic must checks that the lists are unitialised and initialise them before any action.
+Additional logic must check that the lists are unitialised and initialise them before any action.

 ### Status